-By default, some recent distributions of Linux restrict prevent you from attaching a debugger to your running process, even if you invoke the debugger with the same uid and gid as the process which you want to debug.
+By default, newer distribution of Linux restrict prevent you from attaching a debugger to your running process, even if you invoke the debugger with the same uid and gid as the process which you want to debug.

-You can remove this restriction by using the sysctl command to change the value of the variable which controls the restriction.
+You can remove this restriction by using the sysctl command to change the value of the variable which represents the restriction.
 To remove the restriction, enter the following command from a shell:

-sysctl -w kernel.yama.ptrace_scope=0
+sysctl -w kernel.yama.ptrace scope=0